MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Working-with-Files-and-Folders.md

 PowerShell shell.
 To create a mapped drive visible from File Explorer, use the **Persist** parameter.
 However, only remote paths can be used with **Persist**.

-## Reading a Text File into an Array
+## Reading a text file into an array

 One of the more common storage formats for text data is in a file with separate lines treated as distinct data elements.
 The `Get-Content` cmdlet can be used to read an entire file in one step,